Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 2. Open VS Code
 3. Run the VS Code command (with `Ctrl-Shift-P`): `Remote Containers: Clone Repository in Container Volume...`

-   **Note**: in Windows, it is important to clone directly into a container instead of cloning first and then loading that with the `Remote Containers` extension, as the tooling performs a lot of file I/O, and if this is performed against a volume mounted in WSL then it is unusably slow.
+   **Note**: in Windows, it is important to clone directly into a container instead of cloning first and then loading that with the `Remote Containers` extension, as the tooling performs a lot of file I/O, and if this is performed against a Windows folder mounted into the devcontainer then it is unusably slow.

 4. To complete the clone:
     1. Select "`GitHub`".